 Guitar amplifiers are always an interesting challenge.
 The tone controls, gain and overload characteristics are very individual, and the ideal combination varies from one guitarist to the next, and from one guitar to the next.
-There is no amp that satisfies everyone's requirements, and this offering is not expected to be an exception.
-The preamp is now at Revision-A, and although the complete schematic of the new version is not shown below, the fundamental characteristics are not changed - it still has the same tone control 'stack' and other controls, but now has a second opamp to reduce output impedance and improve gain characteristics.
+There is no amp that satisfies everyone's requirements, and this offering is no exception.
+The preamp is now at Revision-A, and the complete schematic of the new version is shown below.
+The fundamental characteristics are not changed - it still has the same tone control 'stack' and other controls, but now has a second opamp to reduce output impedance and improve gain characteristics.

-The amp is rated at 100W into a 4 Ohms load, as this is typical of a 'combo' type amp with two 8 Ohm speakers in parallel.
-Alternatively, you can run the amp into a 'quad' box (4 x 8 Ohm speakers in series parallel - see Figure 5 in Project 27b, the original article) and will get about 60 Watts.
+The power amp is rated at 100W into a 4Ω load, as this is typical of a 'combo' type amp with two 8Ω speakers in parallel.
+Alternatively, you can run the amp into a 'quad' box (4 x 8Ω speakers in series parallel - see Figure 5 in Project 27b, the original article) and will get about 60 Watts.
 For the really adventurous, 2 quad boxes and the amp head will provide 100W, but will be much louder than the twin.
 This is a common combination for guitarists, but it does make it hard for the sound guy to bring everything else up to the same level.

 Note: This is a fully revised version of the original 100W guitar amp, and although there are a great many similarities, there are some substantial differences - so much so that a new version was warranted.
-This is (in part) because PCBs are now available for both the power and preamps.
-The update was sufficiently substantial to warrant retaining the original version, which is still available as Project 27b.
+This is (in part) because PCBs are available for both the power and preamp.
+The update was sufficiently substantial to warrant retaining the original version, although only the speaker box details have been retained - for these, see Project 27b.